 We also have SMART weeks to promote mindful learning.

-The children also wore their jeans to school to support this fantastic cause.
-We raised over £300.
-Go Greenfields!
-Throughout the year we also support other charity fundraising evens such as Children in Need, Christmas Jumper Day and lots more.
-Watch our twitter feed for regular updates.
+Jeans for Genes Day– Every year, the children wear their jeans to school to support this fantastic cause.
+This year we raised over £300 ~ Go Greenfields!
+Throughout the year we also have other fundraising events to support charities, such as Children in Need and lots more.
+Watch our twitter feed for regular updates on our charity work.

-Anti Bullying Week – During anti- bullying week the children learnt all about different types of bullying and thought about what they would do if they were being bullied.
+Anti Bullying Week – Every year, during anti- bullying week the children learn all about different types of bullying and think about what they could do if they were being bullied.

-Each class did an activity relevant to the age and phase of their children, to combat issues which were real.
-Each class then gave a presentation in assembly to share what they had been doing.
+This year, each class gave a presentation in assembly to share what they had been doing.
 Year 2 read the poem ‘I have a Friend’ and thought about the key to being a good friend.

-Key Stage Two also took part in workshops led by Dave Burn from ‘Be Safe’ which dealt with issues all about anti- bullying.
-Other visitors such as Show Racism The Red Card also visit key stage 2 in the Summer term.
+Key Stage 2 pupils also took part in workshops led by Dave Burn from ‘Be Safe’ which dealt with issues all about anti- bullying.
+Other visitors such as the Show Racism The Red Card team also visit Key Stage 2 in the Summer term.

-All the children in GCPS have taking part in Expect Respect.
-The children have been learning to challenge assumptions based on gender and careers.
+Expect Respect Week – All the children at Greenfields take part in Expect Respect Week.
+This year, the children have been learning to challenge assumptions based on gender and careers.